2002 Half Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The 2002 half dollar preserves Gilroy Roberts’ iconic Kennedy portrait, featuring the 35th President in left-facing profile with carefully sculpted hair detail flowing naturally across the coin’s surface.
 The word LIBERTY arcs gracefully along the upper periphery, with Kennedy’s distinctive hairline creating an elegant intersection with the lettering.

 Below Kennedy’s truncated bust, the national motto IN GOD WE TRUST appears in two segments, separated by the portrait’s base.
-The year “2002” is positioned at the bottom, accompanied by the mint mark—either “P” for Philadelphia or “D” for Denver on business strikes, with San Francisco proof coins bearing the “S” designation.
+The year “2002” sits at the bottom, accompanied by the mint mark — “P” for Philadelphia or “D” for Denver on business strikes, with San Francisco proof coins bearing the “S” designation.

 The Reverse of the 2002 Half Dollar

 Frank Gasparro’s interpretation of the Presidential Seal dominates the reverse, centered on a majestic bald eagle with outstretched wings.
-The eagle’s talons grasp symbols of America’s dual nature: olive branch representing peace, and a bundle of 13 arrows symbolizing military readiness.
+The eagle’s talons grasp an olive branch representing peace and a bundle of 13 arrows symbolizing military readiness.

 The heraldic shield adorning the eagle’s chest displays the union of states, while a banner inscribed with E PLURIBUS UNUM flows from its beak.
 Above the eagle, 13 stars honor the original colonies, surrounded by an outer ring of 50 stars representing the complete United States.
-The inscriptions UNITED STATES OF AMERICA and HALF DOLLAR frame the design along the upper and lower borders.
+Note the initials “FG” near the eagle’s tail feathers — these are Frank Gasparro’s designer initials, and their absence on some Kennedy halves from other years creates the sought-after “No FG” error variety.

 Other Features of the 2002 Half Dollar

-The 2002 Kennedy Half Dollar maintains the copper-nickel clad composition introduced in 1971, consisting of 75% copper and 25% nickel in an 8.33% nickel-copper outer layer bonded to a pure copper core.
-This creates the coin’s distinctive silvery appearance while eliminating precious metal content from circulation strikes.
+The 2002 Kennedy Half Dollar maintains the copper-nickel clad composition introduced in 1971, consisting of 75% copper and 25% nickel in the outer layer bonded to a pure copper core.
+This creates the coin’s distinctive silvery appearance while eliminating precious metal content from the circulation strikes.

-With a diameter of 30.61 millimeters (1.205 inches), the 2002 half dollar remains the largest circulating U.S. coin denomination.
-Its thickness measures 2.15 millimeters (0.085 inches), giving each piece substantial heft at 11.34 grams (0.400 ounces).
-The edge features 150 precisely cut reeds that provide both security and tactile identification.
+With a diameter of 30.61 millimeters (1.205 inches), the 2002 half dollar remains the largest regularly produced U.S. coin denomination.
+Its thickness measures 2.15 millimeters (0.085 inches), and each piece weighs 11.34 grams (0.400 ounces).
+The edge features 150 precisely cut reeds that provide both security and tactile identification — and in the case of the 2002-P, one of those reeds became the subject of the most scientifically puzzling collar error in modern U.S. coinage history.

-Special 90% silver proof versions were also produced at San Francisco, weighing 12.5 grams (0.402 troy ounces) with 0.3617 troy ounces of actual silver content—a premium offering that appeals to both collectors and precious metal investors seeking modern silver coinage.
+Special 90% silver proof versions were also produced at San Francisco, weighing 12.5 grams with 0.3617 troy ounces of actual silver content — a premium offering that appeals to both collectors and precious metal investors seeking modern silver coinage.
+At current silver spot prices, the melt value of the silver proof version exceeds $37.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)